lennartbrandin/profiling-report/main.typ

     Performance profiling is a method of analyzing where execution time is spent.
     Using profiling tools, it is possible to locate #glspl("PHot", long: false) which are #gls("PHot", long: true). \
     To achieve this, the written user code is executed and recorded as a call graph, i. e. the relationship between a function and those it is calling.
 Such a recording can provide information about the number of calls and time spent in each function.
     This report aims to describe different techniques of profiling, including their benefits, limitations and possible inaccuracies.
-Additionally a conceptual overview of a predictive profiling tool, as proposed in @hu_towards_2025, is given.
+Additionally a conceptual overview of a predictive profiling tool, as proposed in @hu_towards_2025, is given and compared to the usage of "traditional" profiling tools.
   ],
   acronyms: [
     #heading(outlined: false)[Glosarry / Acronyms Index]